Point Park University's Pittsburgh Playhouse

 A reputation for preservation

 Also part of the Playhouse will be the historic Stock Exchange Building, which was designed in 1903 by Charles Bartberger.
-Part of that work will entail removing a flat ceiling, added in 1940, to expose the building’s original stained glass coffers.
+Part of that work has entailed removing a flat ceiling, added in 1940, to expose the building's original stained glass coffers.

-While the buildings at 320, 322 and 330 Forbes Ave. will be deconstructed to make way for the Playhouse, their most historic features — the facades —will be a significant part of the two-story, outdoor courtyard.
-Point Park has been working with Landmark Design Associates from the beginning, and LDA has been documenting the facades for careful dismantling and reinstallation.
+While the buildings at 320, 322 and 330 Forbes Ave. were deconstructed to make way for the Playhouse, their most historic features - the facades - will be a significant part of the two-story, outdoor courtyard.
+Point Park has been working with Landmark Design Associates from the beginning, who documented the facades for careful dismantling and reinstallation.